HalDec-Bench: Benchmarking Hallucination Detector in Image Captioning: Datasets

-\textbf{Examples of annotated sentences.} Figure~\ref{fig:ex_ann_cvpr} presents unaligned image-sentence pairs.
+\paragraph{Examples of annotated sentences.} Figure~\ref{fig:ex_ann_cvpr} presents unaligned image-sentence pairs.
 Captioners’ errors often involve visual details or object relationships rather than clear mistakes, making them hard to detect.
 Therefore, detectors need a fine-grained understanding of image-text alignment.

-\textbf{Basic stats.} Table~\ref{tab:dataset_stats} summarizes the statistics of about 90K annotated \textit{correct} or \textit{incorrect} sentences. \benchmarkname provides correct and incorrect sentences enough for evaluation (excluding \textit{unknown} cases).
-GPT-4o achieves the highest accuracy (91.8\%) while Qwen (88.8\%) and CogVLM (91.5\%) perform comparably to GPT-4o among open-source VLMs.
-This suggests that a large number of outputs are needed to obtain sufficient incorrect samples for advanced captioners.
+\vsp \paragraph{Basic stats.} \benchmarkname contains approximately 104.3K annotated sentences labeled as \textit{correct} or \textit{incorrect}, including 87.5K correct and 16.8K incorrect sentences.
+The ratio of correct and incorrect sentences varies across captioning models.
+Nevertheless, \benchmarkname provides a sufficient number of both correct and incorrect sentences for reliable evaluation (excluding \textit{unknown} cases).
+As expected, more advanced models are less prone to hallucinations; for example, GPT-5 hallucinates in only 6.5\% of sentences, whereas ShareGPT hallucinates in 26.6\%.
+Detailed statistics are provided in the supplementary material.
+Since most models achieve over 90\% accuracy, a large number of generated outputs is necessary to obtain sufficient incorrect samples, particularly for advanced captioners.
+Figure~\ref{fig:dataset_details}~(a) shows the distribution of caption lengths, indicating that our dataset covers a wide range of caption lengths.

-\textbf{Comparison to existing image-text alignment datasets.} Table~\ref{tab:stats_other_dataset_cvpr} compares with existing image-text alignment datasets. \benchmarkname substantially surpasses prior datasets in scale, with over 89K sentences—one to two orders of magnitude larger than existing alignment benchmarks.
-It contains longer, image-caption pairs generated by captioner and T2I models, with a far richer vocabulary, enabling evaluation on diverse and long-tail concepts.
+\vsp \paragraph{Hallucination categories.} We show the stats of hallucination types in Fig.~\ref{fig:dataset_details}~(b).
+Errors in \textit{attributes} are the leading category for many models, indicating that adjectival descriptions (\eg, color, texture) are prone to hallucination as indicated by Fig.~\ref{fig:ex_ann_cvpr}. \benchmarkname provides a large number of sentences, enabling reliable evaluation per hallucination type.

-\textbf{Positions of the hallucinations.} The left of Fig.~\ref{fig:position_haltype} computes the ratio of incorrect sentences in each position of the sentence.
-Across models, incorrect sentences appear most frequently in the second to fourth positions.
-This observation is consistent with previous work~\citep{zhou2023analyzing,hirota2025lotus}.
-The first sentence is less likely to contain hallucinations, likely because it often provides an overall image summary and language tokens attend to image features well.
+\vsp \paragraph{Comparison to existing HalDec datasets.} Table~\ref{tab:stats_other_dataset_cvpr} compares with existing image-text alignment datasets. \benchmarkname substantially surpasses prior datasets in scale, with over 104K sentences—one to two orders of magnitude larger than existing alignment benchmarks.
+It contains longer, image-caption pairs generated by diverse models~(Fig.~\ref{fig:dataset_details}~(c)), with multiple sentences per image~(Fig.~\ref{fig:dataset_details}~(d)) and a richer vocabulary, enabling evaluation on diverse and long-tail concepts.